Letter Rain

 When should kids start typing?
 How much practice is right?
 Our parent's guide covers everything — age benchmarks, daily practice tips, and what to expect at each grade level.

-Use TypingGamesKids in your K-5 classroom.
+Use TypingGamesKids as typing games for students in your K-5 classroom.
 All games are free, require no login, and work on school iPads and Chromebooks.
 COPPA compliant and safe for any device.

 The most common questions about kids and typing.